charith-sunku/Romi_Line_Follower/README.md

 ### User Interaction Task
 This task handles the operation of the USER button to handle calibration and system startup.

-***States***:
+**States**:
 1. State 0 - Initializes interrupt for USER button attached to pin `PC13`.
 Prompts user to calibrate IR sensor on dark region.
 2. State 1 - Once button is pressed, increments `calibration` share to alert IR task to read sensor for calibrating dark surface.
-3. State 2 - Once button is pressed, increments `calibration` share to alert IR task to read sensor for calibrating light surface.
+When button is pressed agian, increments `calibration` share to alert IR task to read sensor for calibrating light surface.
 Prompts user that next button press will start Romi
-4.
+3. State 2 - When button is pressed, `calibration` share is incremented to inform other tasks that IR sensor calibration is complete.
+4. State 3 - When button is pressed, `system_done` flag is set.
+This notifies other tasks that the system is stopping and all tasks will cease operations on their next call.
+5. State 4 - Idle state after system stops.

 ### Actuation Task
+This task handles the operation of the encoders and motors to set the motor efforts and update the encoder periodically.

+**States**:
+1. State 0 - Initialization state where motors are enabled.
+2. State 1 - Check `system_done` flag status.
+If set, disable motors and set motor PWM effort to 0.
+If IR calibration is complete (`calibration = 3`) and dead reckoning mode has not begun yet, then update left and right encoders and set motor PWM based on the `R_pwm_effort` and `L_pwm_effort` shares.
+These shares are set by the controller task to change the motor PWM.
+3. State 2 - Idle state after system stops.

 ### IR Task
+This task handles the operation of the IR sensor to calibrate the sensor and read the centroid of the sensor.

+**States**:
+1. State 0 - Disables IR sensor to conserve power.
+2. State 1 - If `calibration` reads 1, read the state of the IR sensor and save it as the `darkValue`.
+Prints collected `darkValue` to user.
+3. State 2 - If `calibration` reads 2, read the state of the IR sensor and save it as the `lightValue`.
+Prints collected `lightValue` to user.
+4. State 3 - If `calibration` reads 3 (fully complete), then update the IR sensor value and update the `centroid` share with the new IR sensor values.
+5. State 4 - Idle state after system stops

 ### Controller Task
+This task is the control system that ensures the Romi stays on the line during the line following sections.
+The controller uses the center sensor 7 of the IR array as the reference value for the controller.
+The measured value for the controller's closed loop feedback is the current centroid of the IR sensor.
+The centroid represents the point on the IR array that reads the darkest.
+Based on the centroid, a motor PWM is calculated for the left and right motors.
+Additionally, this task checks for when Romi has reached the diamond section of the course.
+When Romi's heading readches ~90°, the controller changes dynamically to use the IMU heading of 90° as the new reference and IMU Euler angles as the measured value.
+This dynamic swap between line following and IMU heading control is to allow fr more aggressive line following.
+The more aggressive line follower is not capable of completing the sharp diamond turns due to Romi moving too fast to make corrections.
+With IMU heading control, we bypass the diamond section by driving straight through it and continuing with line following after.

+**States**:
+1. State 0 - Waits for IR calibration to complete then initializes the `motor_controller` object.
+2. State 1 -

 ### Dead Reckoning Task
 ---